randa-mu/loops-2025-onlyswaps-workshop/README.md

    For convenience, we're going to export a bunch of variables to our shell so we don't have to copypasta them every time we want to use them.
    First, copy the contents of [.env.local](./.env.local) to a new file called simply `.env`.
 This will make sure you don't accidentally commit your private key and leak it to the world.

-> [!WARNING]
+> [!IMPORTANT]
 > If you skipped the last sentence and didn't copy .env.local to .env, you really might accidentally commit your private key and get pwned.
 > Even smart people make mistakes - don't get lazy!!

     Open the [.env](./.env) you just created and fill in PRIVATE_KEY and MY_ADDRESS using the values from step 1, e.g.
    `PRIVATE_KEY=0x9f72ad68e03668c3f1610b8d6888632e1641183f843ae73287716ed85e048ff5`.

     We can then load the env vars in our environment by running:
     `source .env.local`.
     If you're on an exotic shell you might need to do something else - you chose this path!!

 > [!NOTE]
 > You're going to re-use this information a few times, so if you open additional terminals you'll need to re-export it.